lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 ### 2. Your Team Data
 - [ ] To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
-- [ ] Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.
+- [ ] Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name, then click "Apply".
-- [ ] Click "Apply"

-_To make Clinic Selections without Bookmarks:_
+_To make Clinic Selections by yourself:_
 - [ ] In the "Clinic Selections" tab, select the Division **______________**
 - [ ] Select the Clinics **_________________**
 - [ ] Ensure you select the clinic selections that make up your team and click "Apply" to generate patient-level data in the Viz and Data tabs.